 Such measures may include ethics review, minimising the processing of personal data, pseudonymising personal data as soon as possible, transparency with regard to the functions and processing of personal data, enabling the data subject to monitor the data processing, enabling the controller to create and improve security features.
 In respect of this requirement, the University will provide training, support and advice for the research data management and research data management plans through its staff development programme for researchers.
-The University will advise on and provide the necessary mechanisms and services for storage, backup, registration, deposit and retention of research projects.
+The University will advise on and provide the necessary mechanisms and services for storage, backup, registration, deposit and retention of research data assets in support of current and future access, during and after completion of research projects.